 Then in 2014, I moved out of the wealthy north side of San Francisco to a middle-class neighborhood on the west side.
 It feels great living next to plumbers, grocery store managers, house painters, and retirees.

-By 2023, I plan to take a larger step in FOMO reduction by moving to Hawaii, where life is more laid back.
+By 2025, I plan to take a larger step in FOMO reduction by moving to Hawaii.
+Life is more laid back and stress free on the islands.
 San Francisco has one of the lowest children per capita in the country.
 I think it would be nice to raise a family in a family friendly environment.

 I plan to keep aggressively saving and investing the majority of my cash flow because investing FOMO is hard to quit!
 However, now that I’ve declared my plans to re-retire under the Biden administration, I’m slowly de-risking.
 And in the process of de-risking, I’ve discovered my investing FOMO isn’t making me feel bad.

-With such tremendous gains over the long-term historical average since the pandemic began, I’m happy to take money off the table.
+With such tremendous gains over the long-term historical average since the pandemic began, I’m happy to have taken money off the table at the end of 2021.
 After all, the first rule of financial independence is to never lose money!

 More Thoughts On FOMO